uoFishbox/obsidian-double-extension-blocker/README.md

 # Obsidian Double Extension Blocker

-# Obsidian Double Extension Blocker

-This plugin blocks the creation of files with double extensions such as `.jpg.md`.
-This plugin blocks the creation of files with double extensions such as `.jpg.md`.
+This plugin blocks the creation of files with double extension such as `.jpg.md`.

 ## Motivation